Tito4567/Shooter/README.md

 Tonight I worked on the BootStrapper file.
 I'm going to have to learn how to use the layouts.
 If an image is completed on my computer, it may not fit on another computer.

+12/17/18
+I copied image files to Shooter.
+This will allow me to export the file.
+So far it's not working.